igroff/forkulator/README.md

           "path": "/echoStdin"
         }

+Upon successful execution of your command, everything written to stdout during command execution is streamed back in the response.
+Forkulator will always set the Content-Type header to 'application/json', however it is up to your command to output properly formatted JSON.

 So what's it look like if your command exits with a non zero exit code?

 Given a command called nonzeroExitCodeAndOutput that looks like: